There is no right or wrong in software engineering

 Humans' obsession with dividing things into groups is not unknown to psychology.
 The ability to quickly classify information is a core contributor to humanity's evolution and is something we start doing as soon as we're born.

 But we need to be careful with the fact that sometimes this classification "feature" goes wrong.
-Instead of categorizing something as "this or that", we sometimes go for something more in terms of "us vs them", which tends to lead to unnecessary conflict.
+Instead of categorizing something as "this or that", we sometimes go for something more in terms of "us vs them", which not only leads to a lot of unnecessary conflict, but is also bad for our lives in general.

 As far as I understand, the exact reason why humans do this is not fully understood.
-You might have heard of the "tribalism" theory which defines that humans are hardcoded to divide themselves in this "us vs them" fashion; this is mentioned a lot in pop culture, but from my understanding, it's heavily critized by experts and largely not true.
+You might have heard of the "tribalism" theory which defines that humans are hardcoded to divide themselves in this "us vs them" fashion; this is mentioned a lot in pop culture, but from my understanding, this theory is heavily critized by experts and should not be considered true.
+But explanations aside, we know that this happens and is something everyone needs to understand and overcome at one point.

-In this article, I'd like to shine a light on some of the topics that iOS developers tend to be divided on, as a way to help developers who still haven't cleared that hurdle understand that these topics are not as straightforward as we might tend to think.
+In this article, I'd like to shine a light on some of the topics that iOS developers tend to be divided on as a way to help developers who still haven't cleared that hurdle understand that these topics are not as straightforward as we might tend to think.
+Overcoming this barrier is part of the process of becoming a more experienced software engineer, and is something almost everyone goes through in their careers, so it's not something to be anxious about.
+I also had a period where I thought I had all the answers to the coding universe!

 Tool Wars (e.g SwiftUI vs UIKit, Hybrid vs Native, CLI vs GUI, programming languages)